T-mclennan/Chess-960/README.md

 snapback is sent to the board.

 I aim to build out the application to include a game lobby, account options, token usage and more.
-MongoDB will be used for storage so that a player can leave and rejoin a game as they see fit.
+MongoDB will is used for storage so that a player can leave and rejoin a game as they see fit.
 From the lobby players can start a new game or browse / join a pending game.